Rasquin/cookbook/README.md

 Chrome Browser.
 Making sure that the website was completely responsive.
 The project looks as expected in different browsers (GoogleChrome InternetExplorer).

+Testing for the app.py:
+1 each time a new collection was introduced, its content was corroborate through the print function of python.
+Same was done while creating the diferents for's that belong to the routes.
+Example: for index, category in enumerate(categories): print (index,category['category_name'])

 1 navbar:the navbar in both pages allows you to nav to the exact place you want in the website between them.
 2 Both maps open in the right location.